V1Rotate/Sleep-Learn-Succeed-SLS1/Please-READ.md

 **Headphone image - Vega E-Cam headphones, found on Google Images.
 Just copied and removed all the labels.

 --- Technologies used---

-Project developed with React.JS, CSS and HTML.
+Project developed with Reac, Javascript, CSS and HTML.